UChi-ComPy23/ProjectTemplate/README.md

 Your report should have the following sections.
 1. A brief introduction to the topic of your project.
 Cite any resources that contribute to your discussion.
 2. An introduction to the numerical methods or packages that you will use in your project, and notation you will use.
-Cite any resources that contribute to your discussion.
+Please be sure to clearly explain what it is that you are computing and cite any resources that contribute to your discussion.
 3. A brief description of how you are structuring the Python package `src`.
 4. A description of what tests are in `test`.
 5. Report on your preliminary investigations into the effectiveness of your method.